Skip to main content

 Description

-CVE-2026-28809 is an XML External Entity (XXE) vulnerability affecting the esaml library used by Dropbox and its forks.
+CVE-2026-28809 is an XML External Entity (XXE) vulnerability in the esaml library and its forks, including Dropbox's version.
 The vulnerability arises because esaml parses attacker-controlled SAML messages using xmerl_scan:string/2 without disabling XML entity expansion before signature verification.
-On Erlang/OTP versions prior to 27, this allows an attacker to read local files, such as Kubernetes-mounted secrets, by embedding crafted XML entities in SAML messages.
-Although signature verification will fail for untrusted SAML service providers, the file contents may still be exposed through logs or error messages.
-This vulnerability can also enable Server-Side Request Forgery (SSRF) attacks.
-Systems running Erlang/OTP 27 or later are not affected due to the default disabling of XML entities in xmerl.
-The CVSS 4.
-0 score is 6.
-3 (medium severity), reflecting network attack vector, no privileges required, no user interaction, and limited confidentiality impact.
-No known exploits are currently reported in the wild.
+On Erlang/OTP versions prior to 27, this allows an attacker to cause the system to read local files and incorporate their contents into SAML documents, potentially exposing sensitive data such as Kubernetes-mounted secrets.
+If the attacker is untrusted, signature verification fails and the document is discarded, but file contents may still leak through logs or error messages.
+Systems running Erlang/OTP 27 or later are not affected due to a change in default entity handling.
+No official patch is referenced, and no known exploits are reported in the wild.

 AI-Powered Analysis